Diversification is one of the most important things to get right when managing a portfolio.

 It’s a relatively unknown fact, though, that Buffett did invest in silver once, despite all his criticisms of commodity investing.
 And he did so profitably.

-When everyone else was buying wildly overvalued tech stocks during the Dotcom Bubble, Buffett was instead buying cheap things like silver.
+When everyone else was buying wildly overvalued tech stocks during the Dotcom Bubble, Buffett was instead buying cheap things like value stocks and silver.
 Berkshire officially stated that the reason for the purchase was that due to the supply and demand characteristics of silver, they expected it to appreciate in price.
 In other words, they correctly thought it was undervalued.

 Due to the sheer volume of silver acquired in the course of a year, some people accused him of manipulating the price of silver.
 His company later sold it for a higher price than it was purchased for, and it was a profitable investment.